Criminal law in Scotland

 This site explains the work of Victim Support and helps to put people in contact with their local branch.
 It also has a fairly extensive resource library online with relevant documents from Victim Support and other agencies to download.

 Signposting for support and information is organised by the type of crime that a web user may have been affected by, including things like human trafficking, hate crimes, stalking, and forced marriage.
-Now includes information specifically for witnesses and young victims of crime.
+Includes information specifically for witnesses and young victims of crime.